SJSU-CADRE-CLASSES/SJSU_ART_104_S18/GREENSHEET.md

 Grading Policy
 --------------

-**Seminar Participation = 10% + 10%**
+**Seminar Participation and Discussion = 10% + 10%**

 It is required that you attend and participate regularly in seminar discussion, this will account for 10% of your grade.
 The course includes engaged group dialogue and student-lead presentations of the assigned readings along with visual material.
 The student-lead presentations will be assigned at the beginning of the semester and your presentation and preparedness will account for an additional 10% of your grade.
 Students will be assessed based upon their individual level of engagement in seminar and the quality of student-lead presentations as defined in the grading policy/ rubric below.

-**Weekly Reading Responses = 60% (12 x 5% each response)**

-Required weekly reading and writing assignments must be submitted on the day they are due.
-Students will submit a double-spaced typed written response per reading assignment (see course schedule for details).
-Reading responses will illustrate your brief summary of, along with your questions and challenges to, the text.
-Please use paragraph format, and spell-check - no bullet points.
-Reading responses will be assessed based upon quality and specificity of your response, as well as attention to key ideas from the assigned readings.
+**Studio Visit and work presentation = 20%**

+Throughout the course of the semester students will be asked to present their current work to the seminar as an open studio visit.
+Students are responsible for presenting their work in a professional manner.

+**Professional Practice = 20%**

+Throughout the semester students will need to engage with the professional art community.
+This can take the form of applications to professional conferences, SWITCH Journal participation, or art exibitions.

-**Final Paper and Research Presentation = 20%**
+**Final Research and Art Project = 40%**

-The class will conclude with a 7-page written paper.
 Final papers and research projects must demonstrate comprehension of, and engagement with, at least two of the primary seminar themes and topics.
-Research leading to the final presentation will begin in early November when the final project assignment is given.
+Research leading to the final presentation will begin in early November.

 Schedule